GSA-TTS/identity-handbook/_articles/glossary.md

 Multi-factor authentication is a process that requires users to present valid examples of multiple factors.
 NB: We have rewritten the names of the factors for greater clarity and precision. _See also **Authentication**, **[Two-Factor Authentication](#2fa)** and **[Multi-Factor Authentication](#mfa)**_ definitions.

+### FYSA
+**For Your Situational Awareness**
+Similar to FYI (For Your Information).
+In government context, FYI can mean for one individual only, or information that should not be shared, but FYSA can be used to indicate the information can be shared.

 ### GTC
 **General Terms and Conditions**